 Now we’re totally out of the user experience category right?
 Wrong.
 Okay, you may have gotten the connection, so I’ll be fair.
 But it probably didn’t immediately come to mind.

 What about predicting the best type of follow-up content to present the reader of an article?
 Or what types of media assets to include in an article on white water rafting?
 If that was your magazine’s theme, would this sort of competitive intelligence be useful to you?
 If not, you may need to wake up and smell the coffee.
 Your top competitors are most likely already using these predictive analytical tools.
+Your best bet is to dive deeper into digital magazine publishing KPIs and explore how they should be working for you, too.

 We hope you’ve enjoyed this article.
 Be sure to scour our archives for other great articles on UX, engagement, and analytics to grow your digital magazine.